 We received feedback from a wide representation of the community, with over 200 local residents sharing their thoughts via email, the online survey and in person.

-We held community consultation seeking feedback to amend Council’s Order to establish the area set aside within Gordon Barnard Reserve (between the existing pool and eastern oval) as a designated fenced dog off-leash area.
+In August and September 2020, community consultation was held seeking feedback to amend Council’s Order to establish the area set aside within Gordon Barnard Reserve (between the existing pool and eastern oval) as a designated fenced dog off-leash area.

 During the consultation period, over 50 local residents shared their thoughts via email and the online survey.